aws-samples/experimental-programmatic-access-ccft/README.md

 - **CheckFirstInvocation**: The statemachine checks if it is invoked for the first time by checking if the created S3 bucket `{AccountId}-{Region}-ccft-data` is empty.
 If yes, it continues to (3).
 If there are already objects in the bucket (which means it is not the first invocation), it directly jumps to **ExtractCarbonEmissions-Canary**.

 - **ProcessAccounts-Backfill**: The first invocation triggers a backfill of data for the past 40-4months.
   For every account that belongs to the organization you are running this in a Lambda function with the ccft script is triggered, which extracts the AWS Customer Carbon Footprint Tool data for the past 40 months to the past 4 months and stores it as one .json file per account in the ccft-data bucket, since the maximum duration that we can extract carbon emissions data from is 36 months.
 (Example: If the first invocation happens in August 2023, the script will extract data from April 2020 to April 2023).
-It then also creates an Athena database and table, as well as a view which unnests the .json data.
+This State Machine Map state is set to 50 concurrent executions.

 - **ExtractCarbonEmissions-Canary**/ **Choice: New Data Available**: As the publishing date for new monthly CCFT data can vary, the state machine first checks if there is data for a canary account (by default the payer) available (for three months ago).
 If not, it goes to a waiting state (**RetryLambdaDaily**).
 If there is data available, it goes forward to **ProcessAccounts**.

 - **RetryLambdaDaily**: If new monthly data is not yet available, the statemachine waits for one day and then tries (4) again.

 - **ProcessAccounts**: If new monthly data is available, we can continue to extract the data for all accounts of an AWS organization.
 The state machine extracts triggers a Lambda function with the ccft-script to extract CCFT data for all account ID's, and stores the data within one .json file.
+This State Machine Map state is set to 50 concurrent executions.

-- **CreateAthenaTableView**: If they don't exist, the Athena database, table, and view are created that point to the ccft-data bucket (in the case that this didn't happen yet in the backfill step).
-For every invocation, two views get updated with the new data.
+- **CreateAthenaTableView**: If they don't exist, the Athena database, table, and views are created that point to the ccft-data bucket.

 ### Q: How can I deploy the application?